-- Each film in the collection allows you to enable accessible features, including closed captions, subtitles, and transcripts
+- Each film in the collection allows you to enable accessibility features, including closed captions, subtitles, and transcripts

-- The Kanopy website and video player works with screen reader technologies to accomodate users with visual impairments
+- The Kanopy website and video player works with screen reader technologies to accommodate users with visual impairments

 - Viewers with hearing impairments can enable captions, transcripts, and can personalize Kanopy to their disability requirements